-The 55th Wing is participating in exercise Resolute Hunter, a multi-national and joint service exercise at Naval Air Station Fallon through Nov.
-18, 2022.
+Units from across the world are currently participating in exercise Resolute Hunter, a multi-national and joint service exercise taking place through Nov.
+18, 2022, at Naval Air Station Fallon.

-The annual exercise serves to improve battle management, command and control, and intelligence, surveillance and reconnaissance integration and readiness across the Department of Defense and with our coalition partners.
+The goal of Resolute Hunter is to improve battle management, command and control, and intelligence, surveillance and reconnaissance integration and readiness across the Department of Defense and with coalition partners.

-In addition, Resolute Hunter is providing the Fightin’ Fifty-Fifth an opportunity to test its Lead Wing capabilities.
-Utilizing NAS Fallon as a Main Operating Base, personnel are managing C2 at Forward Operating Stations at Davis-Monthan Air Force Base, Arizona, and Offutt Air Force Base, Nebraska.
+The Fightin’ Fifty-Fifth has been using Resolute Hunter to test its Lead Wing capabilities.
+Utilizing NAS Fallon as a Main Operating Base, its personnel are managing C2 at forward operating stations at Davis-Monthan Air Force Base, Arizona, and Offutt Air Force Base, Nebraska.

 “This is the future, and we are proud to be on the cutting edge as we develop and test ourselves as a Lead Wing,” Thompson said.
 “We execute all five of the Air Force core missions so it’s exciting to bring all of these missions to bear in a challenging exercise.”

 The Australians are using Resolute Hunter to not only develop and evaluate coalition tactics, techniques, and procedures, but also focus internally on their operations.